Haven Mooroopna has enabled Billy to return to Country and family after years of living in Melbourne with only ad hoc support.

 Haven Mooroopna was funded by Homes Victoria as part of the $5.3 billion Big Housing Build and delivered in partnership with Mind Australia and The Haven Foundation.

-Get more information on existing and upcoming Haven residences on the Mind website here
+Get more information on existing and upcoming Haven residences here.

 Mind is holding information seminars about upcoming Haven residences in Ballarat West (3 February) Drouin (9 February) and Bendigo (16 February).
 Email Mind Connect or call 1300 286 463 for details.